How come talking about the loneliness, guilt, resentment, anger and shame that comes with motherhood isn’t a thing?

 What if I told you that science has a huge part to play in all of this?
 Would you feel more empowered, more hopeful that there could be a way through it?

 I had no idea that the area of my brain (our amygdala) that controls my emotions also manages the threat response: the fight, flight or freeze.
 So, when I talked to myself negatively, I didn’t know that my brain couldn’t tell the difference between a made-up threat (lies I was telling myself) and a legitimate threat.

-For example, when I would tell myself things like, “I’m a lousy mom, who are I to try and raise these kids.
+For example, when I would tell myself things like, “I’m a lousy mom; who am I to try and raise these kids?
 What’s wrong with me?
 Why can I be happy?
 This is too hard; I can’t do this.”
-My brain would start believing I was faulty, my kids were better off with someone else; or that I wasn’t worthy of being their mom.
-My negative narrative put my body into a fight, flight, or freeze mode just the same as a real threat, like being trampled by a crazy bull.
+My brain would start believing I was faulty, my kids were better off with someone else, or that I wasn’t worthy of being their mom.
+My negative narrative put my body into a fight, flight or freeze mode just the same as a real threat, like being trampled by a crazy bull.
 As a result of my inner mean girl, I would feel guilt, anxiety, fear, stress, and shame because my brain believes those lies to be a real threat.

-I relate this to those moments when I am having an almost out of body experience; I see myself completely irrational, getting extremely upset over something so insignificant, but I couldn’t stop myself.
-Knowing I was angry and short-tempered with no real reason, but I still couldn’t rationalize my way to be any different.
+I relate this to those moments when I have an almost out-of-body experience; I see myself completely irrational, getting extremely upset over something so insignificant, but I can’t stop myself.
+Knowing I was angry and short-tempered with no real reason, yet I still couldn’t rationalize my brain to make the switch.

 Did you know this already?
 I sure didn’t.
 I had no idea that dedicating time and energy to improving my mindset could drastically change my entire life.
 I had no clue that learning to speak to myself differently and how I wanted my life to be could help the feeling of being out of control.